ysyk2021/the-pathway-to-personal-success-strategies-and-habits-for-living-your-best-life/src/chapter-1-1.md

-Chapter 1: Introduction: Defining the Importance of Personal Success
+Defining the Importance of Personal Success
 ====================================================================

 In this chapter, we will introduce the concept of personal success and explore why it is important for individuals to pursue it.
 We will discuss how personal success can be defined and approached, as well as the benefits of achieving personal growth objectives.